-Your general intelligence (called ‘G’ or the ‘G Factor’) can be defined as:
+Your general intelligence (called ‘G‘ or the ‘G Factor’) has been defined by 52 experts in the field as:

 General intelligence has three basic dimensions – knowledge base, thinking skills & cognitive efficiency – made up of 5 factors.
 Click for the definitions of the different factors of IQ below.